-When it comes to personally identifiable information (PII), people are becoming more concerned about data privacy.
-Identifiable information can be used for illegal purposes like identity theft and fraud.
+Learning about personally identifiable information (PII) is crucial.
+Identifiable information can be used for nefarious purposes like identity theft and fraud.

-As one of the most trusted analytics companies, we feel our readers would benefit from being as informed as possible about data privacy issues and PII.
-Learn what it means, and what you can do to keep yours or others’ information safe.
+As one of the most trusted analytics solutions, our readers would benefit from being as informed as possible about data privacy issues and PII.
+Learn how you can keep your or others’ information safe.

 - Full name/usernames